 What started as an exciting proposition of a new role feels like surprisingly little change.
 You're starting to feel like your career is boxed in...

 The Outcome: Good people want to grow.
 If you only hire them for what they've already done they will be bored quickly.
-This makes them easily poach-able if someone else sees their potential and gives them a growth opportunity and can motivate them to be looking for another job on their own.
+This makes them easily poach-able if someone else sees their potential and gives them a growth opportunity at their company instead.

 If you don't ask about what they're excited about and look for potential for people to do more than exactly what their resume says, you'll miss out on some amazing candidates.